 Netflix began taking small steps migrating its services over to the relatively new Amazon Web Services to test the waters.
 Amazon offered the company the features they needed and the scale to support their rapid expansion.

-One of the things Netflix did to aid their transition was build a tool they christened the Chaos Monkey.
+One of the things Netflix did to aid their transition was built a tool they christened the Chaos Monkey.
 It was built to wreak havoc on the cloud, so they could see where there were weak links and strengthen them.
-It was not easily done, but the company had to take bold initiatives because their whole business model rested on cloud storage.
+It was not easily done, but the company had to take bold initiatives because its whole business model rested on cloud storage.

 As security becomes an issue with cloud storage, many companies are becoming more cautious about who they partner with.
 A survey on cloud storage services by the Digital IT platform Spiceworks, revealed that 80 percent of the 544 North American and European companies questioned were using some cloud-based data storage, and for 97 percent the most important factor in choosing a cloud service is security.